paypal/squbs/docs/flow-timeout.md

 #### Flows without message order guarantee

 `TimeoutBidiFlowUnordered` is used to create a timeout `BidiFlow` to wrap flows that do not guarantee the order of messages.
 To uniquely identify each element and its corresponding timing marks, a `context`, of any type defined by the application, needs to be carried around by the wrapped flow.
-The requirement is that either the `context` itself or an attribute accessed via the `context` should be able to uniquely identify an element.
-By default, the `context` itself is used to uniquely identify an element (e.g., `context` is of type `UUID` or `Long`); however, the unique id accessor can be customized (e.g., the `context` is a `case class` with a field `val id: UUID`), please see  [Customizing unique id retriever](#customizing-unique-id-retriever) section.
+The requirement is that either the `Context` itself or a mapping from `Context` should be able to uniquely identify an element (see [Context to Unique Id Mapping](#context-to-unique-id-mapping) section for more details).

 ##### Scala